nhscc/airports.api.hscc.bdpa.org/README.md

 # BDPA Airports Public API

-The live API used by solutions to the 2020 NHSCC problem statement.
+The live API used by solutions to the Airports NHSCC problem statement.
 It was built according to [JAMstack principles](https://jamstack.org/) using TypeScript (JavaScript) and MongoDB.
 The production instance is hosted on [Vercel](https://vercel.com) with [MongoDB